Alexander Colquhoun-Stirling-Murray-Dunlop: Interest in church law

-The year 1832 saw the beginning of Mr Dunlop's public life.
-He became really well known and a confidential leader, just when the party in the Church which he supported became dominant in the Assembly.
-His great knowledge of old Scotch law, especially in its bearing on, the relation between Church and State, as well as his powers of clear thought and expression, made his services sought after.
-He was the mediator in many disputes, the confidant in many plan, the active manager in many of the more important matters of popular Church business.
-His correspondence on public affairs soon grew very voluminous.
-He was an active member of the various Church societies — of the Church Law Society, of the Anti-Patronage Society, for example —and his whole time was occupied in the business which Church affairs brought upon him.

 In 1833 he was busiest with the Chapel Act, and was actively engaged in promoting anti-patronage meetings; in 1834 he became editor of the "Presbyterian Review.
 In 1835 Church extension occupied him; in 1837 and 1838 the Auchterarder case, the conflict between the Church and the Court of Session, and non-intrusion meetings, absorbed his attention.

 The sympathies of Dunlop were very warmly enlisted in the operations of the church, and he took an active part in all the ecclesiastical reforms and benevolent undertakings of the period.
 But in a pre-eminent degree his interest was excited by the questions relating to the law of patronage, and the collision which arose out of them between the church and the civil courts.

 Relying on history and statute, Dunlop very earnestly supported what was called the "non-intrusion" party, led by Thomas Chalmers and others, believing it to be constitutionally in the right, and when the church became involved in litigation he devoted himself with rare disinterestedness to her defence.
 He not only defended the church at the bar of the court of session, but in private councils, in committees, deputations, and publications he was unwearied on her behalf.
 The public documents in which his position was stated and defended, especially the Claim of Right in 1842, the Protest and Deed of Demission in 1843, were mainly his work.